The question of what is a composting toilet and how is it different from a biogas toilet (Bio-toilet) has been asked of us several times recently.

 Are Composting Toilets Legal in the US?

-In general, this question mainly applies to people wanting to build a new home and with a permit for a composting toilet instead of a sewer or septic system, or in public places.
+In general, this question mainly applies to people wanting to build a new home with a permit for a composting toilet instead of a sewer or septic system, or in public places.

 Composting toilets do not use water in the process.
 Rather, they work by using natural decomposition and evaporation to recycle human waste.
 Installing a composting toilet in a rural area or in the mountains is fairly common, and may not be regulated.